jonathanperret/paysage/README.md

 - Ask a friend to open another [programmer page for boumsplash](http://paysage.xyz/playground/boumsplash/programmer) to code together on the same [playground](http://paysage.xyz/playground/boumsplash/)

 (Code objects are saved server-side but only in-memory.
-No disk or database persistence for now, so code is lost when server is shutdown, for example by Heroku for inactivity)
+No disk or database persistence for now.
+As we are using free Heroku instance, code is lost whenever the server is shutdown by Heroku for inactivity)

 The demo is continuously deployed from the GitHub repository, so your pull requests are welcome, and will be live in minutes once accepted :-)

+A list of active Playgrounds to join can be found at http://paysage.xyz/list

 ========
-### Install and run locally
+#### Install and run locally

     git clone https://github.com/jonathanperret/paysage.git
     cd paysage